mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 { "yearly_sales (millions)" : 1601 }
 ```

 And that covers accumulator expressions available within *$project*.
 Here are a few things to keep in mind.
-The available accumulator expressions in *$project are sum, average, max, min, standard deviation population, and standard deviation sample*.
+The available accumulator expressions in *$project are $sum, $avg, $max, $min, $stdDevPop, and $stdDevSamp*.
 Within *$project*, these expressions will not carry their value forward and operate across multiple documents.
 For this, we'd need to use the *unwind stage and group accumulator expressions*.
 For more complex calculations, it's handy to know how to use *$reduce and $map*.